fjoyce/NIPI-CBC/README.md

 # data

-"HistoricalResultsByCount [CRCMO-2011-2020].csv" is the raw csv download (taxonomic sort) from https://netapp.audubon.org/cbcobservation/historical/resultsbycount.aspx# for count code CRMO.
+"HistoricalResultsByCount [NIPI-2015-2020].csv" is the raw csv download (taxonomic sort) from https://netapp.audubon.org/cbcobservation/historical/resultsbycount.aspx# for count code CRMO.

-Start year: 95 (1994) and End year: 120 (2019), even though the filename says 1995-2020
+Start year: XX (2014) and End year: 120 (2019)

 I did do a bit of manual cleanup as described in the Rmd.

-cleaning.Rmd takes CRMO-1994-2019_pre-cleaned.csv and outputs CRMO-CBC-2019-cleaned.csv
+cleaning.Rmd takes NIPI-2015-2020_pre-cleaned.csv and outputs NIPI-CBC-2020-cleaned.csv

 # root
-CRMO-CBC-2019-cleaned.csv is the data file used by the app.
+NIPI-CBC-2020-cleaned.csv is the data file used by the app.

 app.R is the code for the Shiny app.